 Calculating Z time can be tricky.
-While it's easiest to use a table like this one provided by the NWS, here are some tips to figuring it out by hand:
+While it's easiest to use a table like this one provided by the NWS, using these few steps makes it just as easy to calculate by hand:

 Converting Local Time to Z Time

 - Convert the local time (12-hour) to military time (24-hour)